401(k) vs. IRA: what’s the difference?

 A 401(k) is one of the most common ways to save for retirement.

-Anyone with income can open an IRA through a bank/online brokerage/personal broker/investment company and pay into it, saving and investing in the long term.
+Anyone with income can open an IRA through a bank/online broker/personal broker/investment company and pay into it, saving and investing for the long term.

 Both traditional and Roth 401(k)s and IRAs have their advantages and drawbacks.

-A financial advisor can help take some of the stress and pressure of planning for retirement.
+A financial advisor can help take away the stress and pressure of planning for retirement.

 A traditional 401(k) is an account into which employee contributions are made pre-tax.
 This reduces the final amount of taxable income an employee earns each year, but withdrawals from the 401(k) are then taxed.